-The Connecticut Department of Veterans Affairs (DVA) has a long history of "Serving Those Who Served"; since 1864, the Agency has supported Connecticut Veterans and continues this tradition with Residential and Healthcare programming on our campus in Rocky Hill.
+The Connecticut Department of Veterans Affairs (DVA) has a long history of "Serving Those Who Served"; since 1864, the Agency has supported Connecticut Veterans and continues this tradition with Residential and Healthcare programming on their campus in Rocky Hill.
 There are two paths for residency at the DVA.
-A Residential Facility which Offers temporary, supportive living with programming designed to return Connecticut veterans to independent living in the community or the Sgt.
-John L. Levitow Healthcare Center which is state-of-the-art medical facility with long-term care for veterans with chronic, disabling conditions who require 24-hour assistance.
+A Residential Facility which Offers temporary, supportive living with programming designed to return Connecticut veterans to independent living in the community or the Healthcare Center which is state-of-the-art medical facility with long-term care for veterans with chronic, disabling conditions who require 24-hour assistance.